max-torch/Life-Expectancy-Codecademy-Portfolio/index.md

 ![png](fig5.png)

 The r-scores tell us that there is a very strong positive correlation between life expectancy and GDP for each country **with respect to its own population**.
 The Life expectancy of the citizens of a country is a function of that country's own GDP.
 Keep in mind, the **r-score only tells us the strength of the association** between GDP and life expectancy.
-It does not tell us how much of an effect GDP is having on life expectancy.
+It does not tell us how quickly Life Expectancy increases as GDP increases.

 <iframe src="China_GDP.html" width="800" height="600" title="China GDP" style="border:none"></iframe>